 ![]() | Elementary charge | Q | PNG | PSD |

-That universal constants comprise natural units was Planck’s assumption when he isolated quantites for each unit dimension from universal constants.
+That the universal constants contain Planck units in their dimensions reflects Planck’s own approach when he isolated a quantity for each unit dimension from them.
 Replacing universal constants with Planck units illustrates how the other units cancel out.

-The following blocks are visual representations of natural units of length, mass, time, and charge.
-Universal constants are collections of single-dimensional Planck units constructed as if assembling blocks into specific arrangements for a particular calculation.
+The following blocks are visual representations of the Planck units of length, mass, time, and charge.
+Universal constants can be expressed as combinations of single-dimensional Planck units, as if assembled from blocks into specific arrangements for a particular calculation.

 | Image | Name | Dimensions | File Type | File Type | |